Non-Obvious: Everything You Need to Know

 - If the invention is created by using previously known or predictable solutions that have a reasonable expectation of succeeding, then the invention is obvious.

 - If known work in one field prompts you to create a product that changes this work based on design incentives or market forces and the changes are predictable to someone in that field, then the invention is obvious.

 Example of Non-Obvious

 If your idea is to make clothes hangers in smaller sizes for petite women's clothing, it's possible that your invention is novel, but simply making clothing hangers in a smaller size would still be quite obvious to people who already make hangers.
 Because this does not meet the non-obvious requirement, the invention would not be patentable.

 - Can I still get a patent if my invention doesn't fulfill all three of these categories?

 Do not assume that your invention cannot receive a patent if it is not clearly novel, non-obvious, or useful.
 Something novel, non-obvious, and useful to you may be viewed differently by a patent examiner.
 It is important to speak to a patent professional so that they can analyze your invention from the perspective of a patent examiner.
 There are also ways that your application can be structured to make your invention fit the three criteria better.
 If you are unsure about whether or not your invention fulfills all three criteria, you should contact an intellectual property attorney.
 They are very experienced in making these small distinctions when they counsel inventors and business organizations.

 If you need help with non-obvious patent law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.